*Note: Continuing Studies applicants must complete the Program in Education digital application AND the Duke Continuing Studies PDF application.

 How to Apply to Elementary or Secondary Teacher Preparation Programs

-- Come by the Program in Education Office to obtain information and/or explore the Program in Education web site (educationprogram.duke.edu).
+2. Explore the Program in Education website (educationprogram.duke.edu) and come by the Program in Education Office (213 West Duke Building) if you have any questions.
 Review the information carefully to determine if you wish to apply.

-- Set up an individual conference to discuss your interests: for ETPP, you may contact Dr. Jan Riggsbee at 919- 660-3075; or for STPP, you may contact Dr. Martin Smith at 919-660-3081.
+3. Set up an individual conference to discuss your interest.
 During this conference you can discuss the program requirements, goals of the program, and application process.